BRC

 We’re pleased to say that the Women’s Super League is available in many different countries all over the world.
 To give you a flavor, here are some places you can find the action, depending on the region you live

-• UK and Ireland viewers can watch the action on the FA Player, as well as Sky Sports, BBC One and BBC Two
+• UK and Ireland viewers can watch the action on the FA Player, as well as Sky Sports, Now TV, YouTube, BBC One and BBC Two

-• Scandinavian audiences can check it out at NENT
+• Scandinavian and Icelandic audiences can check it out at Viaplay

 • Australian viewers can tune into Optus Sport

-• USA football fans can watch the drama unfold on NBC Sports and ATA Football
+• USA, Caribbean and South American football fans can watch the drama unfold on ESPN

-• German and Italian audiences have DAZN for their Women’s Super League watching pleasure
+• Central American, Mexican German, Austrian and Swiss audiences have Sky Sports for their Women’s Super League watching pleasure

 Where can I bet on the Women’s Super League?